 You have a few friends who you could hang out with for practically forever.
 It seems like you never run out of things to talk about.
 Being with them is easy.
 You actually feel better after spending time with them, not drained — and you act pretty outgoing around them.
-Other people tire or bore you and you need to get away.
-Being alone is better than settling for second-rate company.
+Other people tire or bore you quickly and you need to get away fast.
+For you, being alone is better than settling for second-rate company.

 4. You can be charming but also deeply introspective and reflective.

-You make small talk when it’s expected of you because you know it can lead to deeper, more authentic conversation.
-People feel comfortable around you, and you easily get others talking and opening up about themselves.
-When you’re out with friends, you make sure everyone’s having a good time.
+You can make small talk when it’s expected of you, like at your child’s parent-teacher conference or when meeting a new coworker.
+You also know that small talk can lead to deeper, more authentic conversation.
+People tend to feel comfortable around you, because you read others well, and you also have a knack for getting others talking and opening up about themselves.
+When you’re out with friends, you might be the person in the group who makes sure that everyone’s having a good time.
 However, most people don’t realize how “in your head” you really are.
-Although you appear easy-going, your mind is always running.
+Although you appear social and lighthearted, your mind is always running behind the scenes.

 5. When you feel rested and recharged, you reach out to others.

-Often, you’re the one who organizes social events for others.
-Playing the host is ideal for the extroverted introvert — it allows you to spend time with people on your own terms.
-But when you run out of energy, you’re out, and like a true introvert, all you want is a little hibernation at home.
+You’re often the one who organizes social events for others.
+Playing the host is ideal for the extroverted introvert because it allows you to spend time with people — but on your own terms.
+However, when you run out of energy, you’re out, and like a true introvert, all you want to do is hibernate at home.

 6. You need time to warm up in social situations.

-Your first impression belies your real personality.
+Your first impression often belies your real personality.
 At first, you come across as quiet and reserved.
-But once you feel comfortable, you have no trouble chatting.
-You won’t spill your life story or divulge your insecurities to someone you’ve just met, but you will reveal intimate details once trust is built up.
+But once you feel comfortable around the person, you have no trouble chatting.
+No, you won’t spill your entire life story or divulge your insecurities to someone you’ve just met, but you will reveal intimate details once trust has built up.
 The better someone gets to know you, the more “extroverted” you seem.

 7. It actually takes less energy to say what’s on your mind than to make small talk.

 True extroverts rarely struggle with what to say.
-It’s easy from them to make chitchat — and talk with ease about virtually any topic.
+It’s easy from them to shoot from the hip and make chitchat about almost any topic.
 But not so for most introverts.
 Many introverts find it difficult to force small talk.
 They’d rather talk about big ideas or connect in an honest, authentic way.
 This is especially true of extroverted introverts.
 It’s far easier for them to say what’s on their mind than to fake a rousing discussion about the weather.

 8. You’re selectively social.

-Although you gain a lot of satisfaction from your relationships, unlike a true extrovert, you don’t have the energy to maintain a large social network.
+Although you find relationships deeply fulfilling, unlike a true extrovert, you don’t have the energy to maintain a large social network.
 Plus, you don’t click with just anybody.
 So you make your limited “people” energy count by investing it into just a few close relationships.